-General: wor on the Konel Rubber What is TCP/IP?
+General: wor on the Street Produced of the Street of the S what is TCP/IP?

 TCP and IP are two protocols designed by the U.S. Department of Defense for DARPA (Defense Advanced Research Projects Agency) in 1969.
 The Project was designated ARPANET.